PdxCodeGuild/advjs-curriculum/interview-prep/README.md

 * What is the difference between state and props?
 * Why do we use `setState` instead of just updating the state directly?
-* Compare React and <other framework you have worked with>.
+* Compare React with another framework you have worked with

 ## Security